Breast Care Program

 with breast cancer.
 Typically, within days, patients have consulted with

-the Breast Care Program Medical Director and Surgeon, Darlene K. Blanchard
+the Breast Care Program Medical Director and Surgeon, Darlene K. Blanchard,

-her breast conserving therapies and oncoplastic surgery — restoring
+for her breast conserving therapies and oncoplastic surgery — restoring

 breasts to their most natural appearance with only one surgery and recovery period.